OP-DSL/OPS/doc/installation.md

 ## Dependencies

+The following prerequisites and dependencies are required for building OPS.
+Building each of the **backends** are optional and depends on the hardware and/or capabilities you will be targeting.

   **CMake**

 CMake 3.18 or newer is required for using the CMake building system.
 If the latest version is not installed/shipped by default, it can be downloaded from https://cmake.org/download/, e.g., using the following script.